The Josephson junction as a quantum engine

 \section{Electromagnetic radiation}

 \la{sec:radiation}

-Self-oscillation of the JJ produce both electromagnetic and acoustic waves, with fundamental frequency $\Omega = eV/\hbar$ and weaker harmonics.
-For the case of electromagnetic radiation, the wavelength is much longer than the linear dimension of JJ, which suggests a collective character of the emission process.
-Moreover, since Cooper pairs are bosons, their wave function is symmetric with respect to permutations.
+Self-oscillation of the JJ produces both electromagnetic and acoustic waves, with fundamental frequency $\Omega = eV/\hbar$ and weaker harmonics.
+In the electromagnetic case, the corresponding wavelength is much longer than the JJ's linear dimension, suggesting a collective character of the emission process.
+Moreover, since Cooper pairs are (approximately) bosons, their wave function is symmetric under permutations.
 This makes our model of the JJ well suited for implementing Dicke's superradiance mechanism \cite{Dicke}.
-Such radiation is highly monochromatic and coherent, and when the JJ is placed inside a resonant cavity the emission is considerably enhanced, as demonstrated experimentally in \cite{Pedersen, laser}.
+Such radiation is highly monochromatic and coherent, and when the JJ is placed inside a resonant cavity the emission is considerably enhanced, as shown experimentally in \cite{Pedersen, laser}.